SNAP Benefits in Montana: How to Apply and Qualify

 ON THIS PAGE

-The Supplemental Nutrition Assistance Program, or SNAP, helps you and your family buy groceries.
-If you have a low income, this program provides monthly funds to help you afford healthy food.
+The Supplemental Nutrition Assistance Program, or SNAP, provides monthly funds for groceries.
+If you have a low income, these benefits can help you and your family afford healthy food.

 SNAP Income Limits and Benefit Amounts in Montana